Comparing CC’s to Bra Cup Size: How to Choose the Breast Implants Right for You

 If you’re considering implants or have had them for years, you are probably wondering when to replace breast implants.
 The questions may be spinning in your head.
 Do I have to replace implants every 10 years?
 I don’t want another surgery… Dr. Beldholm, FRACS is here to set the record straight

-Recovering from Breast Augmentation
+Ultimate Breast Augmentation Guide

-Recovering from Breast Augmentation
+Ultimate Breast Augmentation Guide

 Bernard Beldholm Logo